How to Trade with the Money Flow Index Indicator

 These levels are marked on the chart as a grey dotted line.
 Conventional trading wisdom contends that there is an increased chance of a reversal when the market is overbought or oversold.
 The image below shows an hourly GBP/USD chart with the Money Flow Index indicator plotted below.

 A divergence occurs when the Money Flow Index moves in one direction, whilst the asset’s price moves in the other.
-For example, if the price is recording higher highs but the MFI indicator is moving lower, a bearish divergence is taking place and this may be used as a sell signal.
+For example, if the price is recording higher highs but the MFI indicator is moving lower, a bearish divergence is taking place and this may be viewed as a sell signal.

 Conversely, if the price were making lower lows but the MFI was moving higher a bullish divergence would be taking place, which may be viewed as a buy signal.